grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=43 (0x2B) - Action Trigger
-    VSCP_TYPE_INFORMATION_ACTION_TRIGGER
-A node indicates that an action has been triggered by this event.
+    VSCP_TYPE_INFORMATION_ACTION_TRIGGERA node indicates that an action has been triggered by this event.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |